redhat-helloworld-msa/helloworld-msa/docker-compose-files/ansible-compose/README.md

 We need to change the HOSTIP environment variable in this file to match the IP of the machine on which we are deploying the application.
 This IP should be accessible by the browser which will be used to access the application endpoints.

+We can change other environment variables too, and their names should be self explanatory.
+For instance, the environment variable `FRONTEND_PORT` sets the port on which the frontend service is exposed on.
+We have set it to `80` so we can just hit the `HOSTIP` and connect to the frontend service.

 Next, we export the environment variables.

 ```bash